Shraddhasaini/Whereisevery1/README.md

-# Where Is Everyone :mag: :calendar:
+# Where Is Everyone :mag::calendar::earth_africa:
 > The Employee App

 ## Getting Started